“Stay strong through your pain

 he would have done something cos he’s Mr Fix-It.

-Again, I had ignored the inner voice hinting to me that something is wrong.
+Again, I had ignored the inner voice hinting that something is wrong.

 It’s a painful and unfortunate incident and a lesson of life and death for Shaye.